 Lex Friedman has led teams that collectively sold nearly $100M in podcast ads.
 Lex serves as Chief Revenue Officer for Midroll, a podcast company that works with hosts like Oprah Winfrey, Bill Simmons, and Marc Maron, along with networks like the NFL, Earwolf, and My Favorite Murder.
 Lex oversees the company’s ad sales, along with the subscription service Stitcher Premium and the merchandise business PodSwag.
 Before joining Midroll, Lex worked at a series of Internet companies; he co-founded a startup that was later acquired by Demand Media.
 Lex was part of the management team that sold Midroll to EW Scripps in 2016.

-Holly Frey is cohost of Stuff You Missed in History Class, and she’s also an executive producer for the HowStuffWorks podcast network.
+Holly Frey is an Executive Producer and a cohost of Stuff You Missed in History Class.
 Her true historical passion is fashion from all eras.
 She lives in Atlanta with her husband and a small herd of cats.
 When she’s not obsessing over comma placement or talking about the past, she’s sewing, running, watching television, visiting a Disney park, rescuing animals, going to the movies, traipsing around town in a ridiculous costume or obsessing over delicious food.
 Sometimes, she does several of these things at once.